nyangweso-rodgers/databases-and-messaging-services/01-databases/01-postgresql/Readme.md

       1. `postgres` – when you connect to a server, you need the name of a database to connect to, but you don’t always know what the name is.
 This is also true of database management tools.
 While it’s not strictly necessary, you can almost always rely on the postgres database existing – once you’ve connected to this empty, default database, you can list all the other databases on the server, create new databases, and so on.
       2. `template0`, `template1` – as the name suggests, these databases are templates used to create future databases.

+# PostgreSQL Concepts

-# Views vs Materialized views
+## 1. Views vs Materialized views

 - A **view** is a saved query.
 It is not stored on the disk.
 It dynamically fetches data from the underlying tables whenever queried.
 Since views do not have their own storage, views cannot have **indexes**.
 - **Materialized views** do not dynamically fetch data from underlying tables- they are stored on disk - and must be explicitly refreshed to update the contents.
 This makes them ideal for scenarios involving complex queries or frequent access to relatively static datasets.
 Because they can be stored on disk, materialized views can be indexed.